CassioML/cassio-website/docs/reference/index.md

 ### Data format

-Items ("rows" and similar) entering and exit the CassIO abstractions are in the form of regular Python dictionaries.
+"Rows" of data entering and exit the CassIO abstractions are in the form of regular Python dictionaries.
 In other words, you will not have to worry about the `Row` named-tuple data format that is customary at the Cassandra driver level.